neonify/lessgo/README.md

 ## USAGE

-* Enter the URL by passing the flag `-u` , replace the value to be fuzzed with the word "FUZZ"
+* Enter the URL by passing the flag `-u` , replace the value to be fuzzed with the word `FUZZ`

 * Enter the wordlist by passing the flag `-f`